ayoubhr/auth-manager/README.md

 ###### *How to launch:* <br>

-1. npm install.
+1. Run --> npm install.
+2. Make sure a MongoDB server is setup.
-2. npm run dev or npm start.
+2. Run --> npm run dev or npm start.

 ## TODO LIST: <br>

 - [ ] Improve error management accross the application, more specifically around the middleware feature.
-- [ ] Add in-memory database for testing purposes.
+- [x] Add in-memory database for testing purposes and separate the application in to different environments with a different database for each one (test/dev/prod).
+- [ ] Add a Docker image for each environment (test/dev/prod).
 - [ ] Add more test cases.

 ## Feel free to contribuite